Woolsey And Hill Fires: How You Can Help

+CBSLA is holding a day-long fundraiser Wednesday from 11 a.m. to 11 p.m.
+You can donate now at cbsla.com/cbslahelps.

+Here are some other ways to help victims of these devastating fires:

-GENERAL DONATIONS: Donations to fire victims can be made through the Red Cross, the United Way and the California Fire Foundation.
+GENERAL DONATIONS: Donations to fire victims can be also made through the Red Cross and the California Fire Foundation.

+DEALS: Shake Shack is donating all of its proceeds from its Westlake Village location today to support the Ventura County Community Foundation, which also accepts direct donations.
+Rescue workers, police and firefighters in Thousand Oaks can get free meals at that location all week.

 DONATIONS FOR ANIMALS: The Los Angeles County Animal Care Foundation is seeking donations to pay for food, shelter and medical care for dogs, cats, horses and other displaced animals.